 How to Calculate Net Income from a Balance Sheet

 It’s easy to know how to calculate net income from a balance sheet.
-Actually, you need two consecutive balances sheets.
-Simply, you subtract the earlier balance sheet’s equity from that of the later sheet.
+In fact, you need two consecutive balances sheets.
+You simply subtract the earlier balance sheet’s equity from that of the later sheet.
 For example, if the earlier equity is $500K and the later equity is $600K, the net income for the period is ($600K – $500K), or $100K.
-You must adjust this if the owner draws dividends, changes the capital structure or makes capital expenditures.
+However, you must adjust this if the owner draws dividends, changes the capital structure or makes capital expenditures.
 It’s useful to know how to calculate net income from a balance sheet.
 However, the only reason to do it is to verify the income statement.

 As an illustration, imagine you own an apartment building that could earn $40,000 a month in rent.
 In this case, let’s say it’s 95% occupied, and costing you $2,000 in potential rental loss.
 Furthermore, all tenants are up-to-date on their rents.
 Additionally, you earn fees of $500 a month.
 Consequently, your total monthly income is ($40,000 – $2,000 + $500), or $38,500.
 Further, your operating expenses for the month total $28,000.
 Accordingly, this gives you an NOI of ($38,500 – $28,000), or $10,500.
 Your non-operating expenses are $3,000 for the month.
 Consequently, your net income is ($10,500 -$3,000), or $7,500.